 We round off this top ten with a very special, and also creepy beach: Aunchaleena Beach.

 This beach is located on the property of an abandoned resort, also known as the ‘Ghost Resort’.
 There are many decayed boathouses that once served as luxury hotel rooms.
-A number of boats have been ‘renovated’ sort of, and are being rented once again.
+Some boats have been ‘renovated’ sort of, and are being rented once again.
 However, we still don’t understand why anyone would want to stay here.

 You can also find “The Galaxy” here, an enormous fake cruise ship that used to be a sparkling hotel twenty years ago.
 The ‘ship’ is on the verge of collapse, although we heard from locals that there are still a few Thai families onboard living in cabins.